Go Law

 Fact Name Description

-Purpose The IRS Schedule C (Form 1040) is used to report income or loss from a business operated as a sole proprietorship.
+Purpose The IRS Schedule C (Form 1040) is used by sole proprietors to report income and expenses from their business activities.

-Filing Requirement Individuals must file Schedule C if they have net earnings of $400 or more from self-employment.
+Filing Requirement Taxpayers must file Schedule C if they earned $400 or more in net earnings from self-employment during the tax year.

-State-Specific Forms Some states require additional forms for reporting business income.
-Check local laws for specifics.
+State-Specific Forms Some states may require additional forms for business income reporting.
+For example, California requires Form 540 for state income tax purposes.

 IRS Schedule C 1040: Usage Instruction